SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 > > you will see the formulas and calculations for the month appearing in the cells below.
 > >   ![drag_dates](../fig/dates_day_formula.png)
 > > 3.
 To format the
-> > column 'day' as a whole number, right click on the column 'E' (for 'day') and select `Formal cells...` option.
+> > column 'day' as a whole number, right click on the column 'E' (for 'day') and select `Format cells...` option.
 > >   ![format_dates](../fig/format_dates.png)
 > > Select 'Number' and set decimal places to 0.
 > >   ![dates_as_number](../fig/dates_as_number.png)
-> > Repeat the same process for month and year.
+> > Repeat the process for month and year.
 You should end up with a table like the one below.
 > >   ![dates, exersize 1](../fig/dates_plot3.png)
 > > Again, as in the previous exercise but this time using the `YEAR()` function,
 > > we can see that Excel saved the year for data as 2015 (the year the data is entered) instead of 2014 (the